EgorSozonov/eyr/docs/README.md

 Source code is just 3 files (eyrc.c, include/libeyr.h, libeyr.c).
 Navigate them using code folds.
 For example, in Neovim, use "za" to toggle a fold, and "zm" to close them en masse.

-The library (files "libeyr.c" and "include/libeyr.h") are the lexer+parser+typechecker that is useful for writing code analyzers, linters, formatters, LSPs and so on.
+The architecture is core library (files "libeyr.c" and "include/libeyr.h") and the executable ("eyrc.c").

-The compiler executable (file "eyrc.c") uses libeyr as a library, too, and contains the code generator using the libgccjit library.
+The library contains the lexer + parser + typechecker and is useful for writing code analyzers, linters, formatters, LSPs and so on.
+The executable uses libeyr as an ordinary library consumer, and contains the code generator using the libgccjit library.

-### Releases

-0.1: Primitive types & lists, a static type system with function overloads generic functions
+The tests can be run with `make testLexer` and `make testParser`.

 ### Future releases roadmap

-#### version 0.2
+#### version 0.3
 * more developed static type system (structs, sum types)
-* a different codegen (bye-bye, Javascript!)
+* "for each" loops
+* integration tests
+* better error reporting from the compiler